What qualities are we looking for in our foster carers?

 - Undertake the required medical checks throughout the assessment process.

 - Provide acceptable accommodation for the child – this means an adequately sized private bedroom.
 House safety assessments will be completed.

 - If you have undertaken fertility treatment, you must have finished your involvement with a fertility program for a period of time adequate to allow for processing of associated grief and loss.

-- You must be prepared to participate in mandatory training and assessment.
+- You must be prepared to participate in mandatory training, assessment and background checks.

 - You must disclose if you have previously applied with other agencies.